Zhengde Emperor: Court under Liu Jin

-Concerned about the Emperor's actions and the influence of the eunuchs, (Note: In 1506, Liu Jin convinced the Emperor that the lack of state revenue was due to the incompetence and corruption of officials responsible for finances.
+Concerned about the Emperor's actions and the growing influence of eunuchs within his inner circle, particularly those led by Liu Jin, (Note: In 1506, Liu Jin convinced the Emperor that the lack of state revenue was due to the incompetence and corruption of officials responsible for finances.
 He proposed implementing controls and punishing any corrupt officials that were uncovered.
-In June 1506, to the dismay of the grand secretaries, he was tasked with overseeing the capital's garrison.) a group of high officials, led by grand secretaries Liu Jian and Xie Qian, formed an alliance with prominent eunuchs.
-They accused the eunuchs in the Emperor's inner circle, known as the "Eight Tigers" (including Liu Jin and seven others), (Note: The remaining seven were Gu Dayong, Zhang Yong, Gao Feng, Ma Yongcheng, Wei Bin, Qiu Ju, and Luo Xiang.) who had been promoted in 1505, of wrongdoing.
+In June 1506, to the dismay of the grand secretaries, he was tasked with overseeing the capital's garrison.) a group of high officials led by the grand secretaries Liu Jian and Xie Qian formed an alliance with senior eunuchs who also felt threatened by the same power shift.
+They accused the "Eight Tigers" (including Liu Jin and seven others), (Note: The remaining seven were Gu Dayong, Zhang Yong, Gao Feng, Ma Yongcheng, Wei Bin, Qiu Ju, and Luo Xiang.) who had served the Emperor since his childhood and entered his personal staff in 1505 after his accession, of wrongdoing.
 The officials demanded that Liu Jin be executed and the others punished.
-The eunuchs, feeling threatened by the rise of the "Eight Tigers", initially only wanted Liu Jin to be transferred to the south, but on 27 October 1506, the Minister of Revenue, Han Wen, petitioned for the execution of all eight.
-The Emperor refused, but agreed to punish them.
-However, at the last minute, the "Eight Tigers" convinced the Emperor that their accusers were conspiring against them in an attempt to gain power.
-Enraged, the Emperor exiled the eunuchs who had allied with Liu Jian and Xie Qian and promoted the "Eight Tigers".
-Liu Jian, Xie Qian, and others were forced to resign, while Li Dongyang remained in the Grand Secretariat, joined by Jiao Fang (1436–1517), an ally of Liu Jin who had warned him of the accusations, and other allies of the "Eight Tigers".
+The senior eunuchs initially only wanted Liu Jin to be transferred to the south, but on 27 October 1506, Minister of Revenue Han Wen petitioned for the execution of all eight.
+The Emperor refused to execute them but agreed to punish them.
+However, at the last minute, the Tigers convinced the Emperor that their accusers were conspiring against them in an attempt to gain power.
+Enraged, the Emperor exiled the eunuchs who had allied with Liu Jian and Xie Qian and promoted the Tigers.
+Liu Jian, Xie Qian, and others were forced to resign, while Li Dongyang remained in the Grand Secretariat, joined by allies of the Eight Tigers, including Jiao Fang (1436–1517), who had warned Liu Jin of the accusations.